Ecotrust/harvest-scheduler/README.md

 and distilling it down to a single number.
 In order to do this, each variable can be handled according to a preset *strategy*

-* **Cumulative-Maximize**: Attempt to maximize the cumulative property-level sum of the variable over time.
+* **cumulative-maximize**: Attempt to maximize the cumulative property-level sum of the variable over time.
-* **Cumulative-Minimize**: Attempt to minimize the cumulative property-level sum over time.
+* **cumulative-minimize**: Attempt to minimize the cumulative property-level sum over time.
-* **Evenflow**: Attempt to minimize the cumulative property-level standard deviation over time.
+* **evenflow**: Attempt to minimize the cumulative property-level standard deviation over time.
+* **evenflow-target**: Attempt to minimize the variation over time around a set target.
+Target can be scalar or array of values over time.

+# Usage

+### Data Prep

+See `scheduler/prep_data.py` for details.

+This module contains a function `prep_data.from_shp_csv` which takes two arguments:
+1. Path to a shapefile containing stand polygons.
+Required attributes, projection, etc. are all defined by the `prep_data.py` module.
+This will eventually be specified/documented but for now, just read the code *carefully* for the specs.
+2. Path to the *directory* containing the csvs output from the FVS batch growth-yield process.

+The data from the shapfile and csvs will be combined to form the data structures expected by the scheduler.

+The data will be cached to disk to avoid recalculating expensive datasets.
+Remove the `cache.*` files in order to force a recalculation.

+### Using the scheduler

+See `test_scheduler.py` for an example of usage of the scheduler interface.